SpineOfSteel/abr-gym/docs/plots.rst

 .. figure:: ../PLOT/graphs/bus-map.jpg
    :alt: Bus route map
-   :width: 75%
+   :width:  100%
    :align: center

    Bus route map.

 .. figure:: ../PLOT/graphs/bus-bw.png
    :alt: Observed bandwidth along the bus route
-   :width: 75%
+   :width:  100%
    :align: center

    Observed bandwidth along the bus route.
 The bus bandwidth profile is variable but not dominated by one single collapse.
 That makes bus a good test of how smoothly a controller reacts to medium-scale fluctuation.
 The updated bus bandwidth view shows a route that starts in a lower and more irregular throughput region, then transitions into a long, bursty high-capacity stretch with many samples between roughly 2--5 Mbps and repeated spikes above 6 Mbps.
 Rather than one catastrophic outage, bus exhibits sustained volatility with a clear mid-route improvement, so it is a good test of whether a controller can climb quickly when capacity improves without becoming unstable.

 .. figure:: ../PLOT/graphs/baselines-bus-br.png
    :alt: Mean video bitrate for bus traces
-   :width: 75%
+   :width:  100%
+   :align: center

    Mean video bitrate for bus traces.
 RobustMPC has the highest average bitrate on bus, with Pen-PPO, Pensieve, and NetLLM close behind.

 .. figure:: ../PLOT/graphs/baselines-bus-sr.png
    :alt: Bitrate smoothness for bus traces
-   :width: 85%
+   :width:  100%
    :align: center

    Bitrate smoothness for bus traces.
 Smoothness favors NetLLM, Pen-PPO, and Pensieve.
 BBA is the least stable.

 .. figure:: ../PLOT/graphs/baselines-bus-st.png
    :alt: Stall burden for bus traces
-   :width: 85%
+   :width:  100%
    :align: center

-   Time spent on stall for bus traces.

-Pen-PPO has the lowest stall on bus, while BBA and RobustMPC show larger spikes.
+   Time spent on stall for bus traces.Pen-PPO has the lowest stall on bus, while BBA and RobustMPC show larger spikes.

 .. figure:: ../PLOT/graphs/baselines-bus-qoe.png
    :alt: QoE CDF for bus traces
-   :width: 95%
+   :width:  100%
    :align: center

    QoE CDF for bus traces.
 Pen-PPO is best on bus, with Pensieve and RobustMPC close behind.

 .. figure:: ../PLOT/graphs/baselines-bus-tradeoff.png
    :alt: Bitrate versus stall tradeoff for bus traces
-   :width: 95%
+   :width:  100%
    :align: center

    Bitrate versus stall tradeoff for bus traces.
 The bus tradeoff view shows why raw bitrate is misleading.
 RobustMPC reaches the highest mean bitrate, but Pen-PPO sits much lower on stall and therefore offers the stronger overall operating point.

 .. _car:

 Car
 ---

-The car route data includes **Oslo to Alesund**.
+From Fig 27 - 32

 .. figure:: ../PLOT/graphs/car-map.jpg
    :alt: Car route map
    :width:  100%
    :align: center

    Car route map.
+The car route data includes **Oslo to Alesund**.
 These are long routes with both strong and very weak connectivity regions, so they stress long-horizon adaptation.

 .. figure:: ../PLOT/graphs/car-bw.png
    :alt: Observed bandwidth along the car route